stecman/symfony-console-completion/README.md

 Automatic BASH completion for Symfony Console Component based applications.
 Completes commands and options by default, and allows for custom option/argument completion handlers to be set.

-**Note that this is not entirely finished:**

-* Long-form options do not support completion yet (only shortcuts do)

 ## Use

 If you don't need any custom completion behaviour, just add an instance of `CompletionCommand` to your application's `Application::getDefaultCommands()` method.
-Once you've done this, you can run (or add to your bash profile):
+Once you've done this, you can run this to enable completion:

-    eval `[your-application] _completion --genhook`
+    eval `[your-application] _completion -g [program-name]`

+Where `[program-name]` is the name you want to register bash completion for.

 This will generate and run a small bash script which creates a small BASH function and registers completion for your appliction name.
 Completion is then handled by running your application as `[your-application] _completion`.

 ### Custom completion

-Custom completion behaviour for arguments and option values can be added by sub-classing `CompletionCommand` (this will change very soon):
+Custom completion behaviour for arguments and option values can be added by sub-classing `CompletionCommand`:

-    class BeamCompletionCommand extends CompletionCommand{
+    class MyCompletionCommand extends CompletionCommand{

         protected function runCompletion()
         {